-Rarely are we aware of the vast differences in parenting that can emerge in a relationship when a child first enters our lives.
+Rarely are we aware of the vast differences in parenting that can emerge in a relationship when a child first enters our lives?
 Yet, as we discussed last week, these differences can become quite important in both wreaking havoc for children, as well as destroying a marriage.

 In today’s article, we discuss some strategies for getting on the same page.
 This is not easy stuff.
 It requires real work, and not just a ‘chat’ about how we parent.
 Keep in mind: the consequences of ignoring this is often quite toxic, for you and the children.
-So please, if your parenting playbooks read like you come from different planets, please consider taking this to heart.
+So please, if your parenting playbooks read as you come from different planets, please consider taking this to heart.

-Parental Differences Emerge from Different Values & Experiences
+Parental Differences Emerge From Different Values & Experiences

 When we make choices that concern our kids, we often have an underlying desire for the children to have certain experiences.
 One parent may seek structure while another seeks flexibility.
 One parent may cherish freedom and autonomy while the other thrives on consistency and predictability.
 One may value routine while the other values spontaneity.
 One may seek ease and avoid conflict with the children while the other doesn’t fear the upsets.

-One may be drawn to adventure and risk taking while the other seeks safety and comfort.
+One may be drawn to adventure and risk-taking while the other seeks safety and comfort.
 One may enjoy resisting conventional thought while the other embraces tradition.
 One is liberal, one is conservative.
 One likes activity, the other wants quiet family time at home.

 Differences exist, and each position has a certain value.
 When we seek out an experience for our children, we have the underlying intention of fulfilling some value.

 Some values may seem “worthier” than others, but too much of any good thing can be a problem.
-Too much structure leads to rigidity and overcontrol, but too much flexibility leads to lack of discipline and direction.
+Too much structure leads to rigidity and overcontrol, but too much flexibility leads to a lack of discipline and direction.
 The goal is for parents to acknowledge that many of these values can work harmoniously together if wisdom prevails instead of reactivity.

-And, it’s also important to be honest about what’s really going on.
+And, it’s also important, to be honest about what’s really going on.
 Are you reacting out of anger, because you didn’t get your way?
 Are you more concerned with getting your point across than with what the kids need?
 Have you let your resentment about not being “heard” by your spouse blind you to the effect of your judgments?
-And another big one is this: Did you instruct your partner to do something, thinking that they agreed…when really it was your direction/command to them, and they did not have full agreement?
+And another big one is this: Did you instruct your partner to do something, thinking that they agreed…when really it was your direction/command to them, and they did not have a full agreement?